briancalbrecht/Albrecht-Tabarrok-Whitmeyer-Replication/README.md

 This folder is the download package for the paper-facing figures and table.
 It includes the code, raw data inputs, and static paper assets needed to run the package as distributed.

+## Paper

+This package reproduces paper outputs for:
+- **Chaos and Misallocation under Price Controls** by Brian C. Albrecht, Alex Tabarrok, and Mark Whitmeyer.

 ## Included Inputs

 Raw data required by the retained scripts: